 Competitive gymnastics has a mystique to it that I've never understood.
-Probably because I've been in the thick of gymnastics since I was a toddler it's impossible for me to understand why there is such a fascination with the ability to tumble on a 4-inch piece of metal covered in leather that sits 4 feet in the air.
+Probably because I've been in the thick of gymnastics since I was a toddler, it's impossible for me to understand why there is such a fascination with the ability to tumble on a 4-inch piece of metal covered in leather that sits four feet in the air.
 To me, that's normal.
-But for most people, that probably seems like a somewhat of a circus feat.
+But for most people, that probably seems like a circus feat.

 Since bars is generally considered the most physically demanding of all of the gymnastics events, it's important that athletes are adept at the basic uneven parallel bar skills.